 Animals will use different techniques to show their willingness to fight.
-Some, such as the rats mentioned above, will make themselves look larger by rearing up, extending the hair on their back, and provide a side view.
+Some, like the rats mentioned above, will make themselves look larger by rearing up, extending the hair on their back, and providing a side view.

-Others, such as foxes, will bare their teeth, showing their willingness to bite.
+Others, like foxes, will bare their teeth, showing a willingness to bite.
 Deer and other hoofed animals will paw the ground like a bull.
 Others use noise, including screaming, hissing, and howling, to show their aggressiveness.
 Using these techniques allows the animals to assess each other.

 Mammals do not want to use their limited energy in fighting and disputes, so aggression is limited so that animals that live together can do so without problems.

 This is especially true in animals that are social and form groups.
-Fighting is limited, and biting and wrestling is generally avoided as it can be dangerous to both animals involved.
-By using their teeth to bite the other’s body, the neck is put at risk.
+Fighting is limited, and biting and wrestling are generally avoided as they can be dangerous to both animals.
+Using their teeth to bite the other’s body puts the neck at risk.

-When fighting, an animal has regard for their own safety, so outright aggression is rarely seen.
+When fighting, an animal has regard for their safety, so outright aggression is rarely seen.
 Animals use agonistic behavior, which includes defensive and aggressive behavior.
 This can be seen in various ways in different animals.

 Cats use agonistic behavior when they arch their backs.
 Although it looks like the hind legs are moving forward, the front legs are moving backward, moving the front away from any threat.

 Agonistic behavior can also be seen in the head-bobbing of animals when sizing each other up.
-By moving their heads forward and backward, they retreat their heads away from danger while also moving it forward to attack.
+By moving their heads forward and backward, they retreat their heads away from danger while also moving them forward to attack.

 Protecting Their Young

 It is well known that a grizzly bear with cubs nearby can be very aggressive, which is the same for most animals.
-Pregnant animals or those who have just given birth can be especially aggressive and protect their young to the best of their abilities.
+Pregnant animals or those who have just given birth can be incredibly aggressive and protect their young to the best of their abilities.